lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

 2. Handling Missing Values:

     The dataset under analysis has 394 fields with relevant information about card transactions (purchases).
 Unfortunately, several fields are formed by thousands of missing values.
-So far, the strategy chosen to deal with the missing values is to drop them.
+The strategy chosen to deal with the missing values is to drop them.
 Fortunately, the remaining fields are far enough to continue the analysis and to perform data balance and ML classification.

 3. Features correlation: